Choi Eun-sook

 Choi Eun-Sook (/ko/; born February 28, 1986, in Gwangju) is a South Korean épée fencer.

 Biography

 Choi first drew attention at the 2005 World Junior Fencing Championships where she won the silver medal in the women's individual épée, losing to Sophie Lamon of Switzerland 15–12 in the final.
-Next year, Choi became runner-up again at the 2006 World Junior Fencing Championships, losing to Tiffany Géroudet of Switzerland 15–11 in the gold medal match.
+The following year, Choi became runner-up again at the 2006 World Junior Fencing Championships, losing to Tiffany Géroudet of Switzerland 15–11 in the gold medal match.

 In 2005 Choi earned her first call-up to the South Korean senior national team to compete at the 2005 World Fencing Championships.
 After the 2006 Asian Games where she won silver in the women's épée team event, however, Choi was not regularly selected for the national team until the 2011 season.

-She competed at the 2012 Summer Olympics in the Women's épée team event as a substitute.
+She competed as a substituteat the 2012 Summer Olympics in the Women's épée team event, where South Korea won the silver medal.